 The state also requires evidence of "contributions to preK-12 student achievement by candidates completing the program" and "employer job satisfaction with graduates completing the program."
 However, indicators of student achievement are not based solely on objective evidence.
 Further, although indicators relating to job satisfaction include two years of evidence of graduate performance based on employer surveys and documented evidence of teacher effectiveness, including student academic progress, the state does not articulate explicit metrics (i.e., what is required to meet these standards).

 Program Accountability: Virginia articulates consequences for programs that fail to meet specific criteria, although the 80% pass rate is not a meaningful minimum standard.
 Program approval is denied if programs 1) are not accredited either by a national accreditation body or by the Board of Education, and 2) do not meet the 80% pass-rate threshold.

-State Report Cards: Virginia state law requires institutions to provide data for Annual Education Preparation Program Profiles which were due to be published Fall 2020.
-The Profiles will include data on indicators including:
+State Report Cards: Virginia state law requires institutions to provide data for Annual Education Preparation Program Profiles which include data on indicators including:

 Establish the higher minimum standards of performance for each category of data.